CASE STUDIES

 The clients – an empty nester couple – decided they did not want to move from the home they loved, but understood this meant updating their Kitchen.
 In addition to upgrading both the form and functionality, this project presented additional challenges associated with remodeling an older home.

-Making a Scene
+Making A Scene

 Galleria Marchetti, a downtown Chicago banquet and party facility, had a restaurant and a separate tented banquet area featuring outstanding food, impeccable service, and an elegant ambience.
 A third room, however, did not possess this ambience.
 The owners wanted to give the room the same feel.
 However, while this room was being improved, the owner needed to keep the other two areas open for business.

-Creating a Classic Master Suite
+Creating A Classic Primary Suite

-A client living in a 17,000 square foot, three-story Georgian home wanted to take several small rooms on the second floor (representing 2,500 square feet) and convert them to a larger, more open and grand Master Suite.
+A client living in a 17,000 square foot, three-story Georgian home wanted to take several small rooms on the second floor (representing 2,500 square feet) and convert them to a larger, more open and grand Primary Suite.
 The client wanted to replicate the feel of a 17th Century Italian villa.
 Further, the client wanted this accomplished with minimal disruption, even though the work would be done in the middle of the three floors.
 And the client had very stringent time and budget requirements.